For priests at midlife, Saint Meinrad's Institute for Priests

 defined by Catholic Extension).

-awarded for 2014.
-Scholarship recipients are financially
+2017.
+Scholarship recipients are financially responsible for their

 Applicants who do not meet the Kirchdorfer Scholarship criteria or

 who are not selected to receive the Kirchdorfer Scholarship are

 still eligible to apply for other financial aid funds.

 Saint Meinrad is more than an institution; it is a home for me.